Women's activist Banda becomes Malawi's president

 "She will be able to do a good job and surmount the challenges to work with the IMF and World Bank and win back the donor support which we need," said a local businessman who gave his name only as Tiyazi.

-Earlier, Banda appeared at a news conference to dispel fears of a succession struggle and declare 10 days of official mourning for Mutharika, who had been in office since 2004.
+Earlier, Banda appeared at a news conference to dispel fears of a succession struggle and declare 10 days of official mourning for Mutharika, who had ruled since 2004.

 "As you can see, the constitution prevails," she said.

-Banda is expected to run the country until elections scheduled for 2014.
+Banda is expected to run the country until scheduled elections take place in 2014.

 DONORS EXPECTED TO RETURN